 John Macionis has taught at a number of community colleges and four-year colleges and universities.
 He retired from as Professor of Sociology and Prentice Hall Distinguished Scholar at Kenyon College in Gambier, Ohio.
 Beyond teaching and leadership on his home campus, John has been active in research and teaching around the world.
 He has led student study programs in Europe, directed the global education program on a floating university, and conducted personal study of the Q’ero, the native people who live in the high Andes mountains of Peru.

 John has described himself in these words: “I am an ambitious traveler, eager to learn and to share what I discover with others, especially those who know little of the rest of the world.
 For me, traveling and writing are all dimensions of teaching and moving along the path to change.”

 In 2002, the American Sociological Association recognized the significant impact that John Macionis has had on the teaching of sociology at the national and international levels by naming him the recipient of their award for Distinguished Contributions to Teaching.

-Now retired from regular teaching, John continues to develop new learning materials, guiding teaching into the electronic era.
-He is a passionate and thoughtful activist, working with a number of organizations to support musical education, expand opportunity for people who face disadvantages, and to protect and improve the natural environment.
+Now retired from regular teaching, John continues to develop new learning materials, with the goal of realizing the potential of e-content for interactive discovery learning.
+He is a passionate and thoughtful activist, who had provided support and leadership to a number of non-profit organizations involved in musical education, increasing opportunity for people who face disadvantages, expanding our nation’s understanding of history, and conserving and restoring the natural environment.